kumarvgit/kong-k8s/README.md

-# The project targets to create a basic authentication below
+# The project targets to create a basic authentication using Kong and k8s

 ### Project Info
 * Author (GitHub ID)